jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_sqlanalysis.md

 Alternatively, select a template to configure.
 The templates you have previously saved for SQL Analysis configuration are listed.
 On selecting the template you can view / modify / reapply the template configuration.
 You can delete or rename the template.
 For more information, see Configuration templates.

-## Enable SQL Analysis or use the factory settings
+## Override or use the factory settings

 ### Override the factory settings